 Now you’re ready to take the stems off.
 If you simply wiggle the stem a bit, you can pop it off with your fingers.
 Your second option is to cut them off.
 If you’re going to use a knife, simply slice in a circle around the base of the stem and use your fingers to remove it.
 Your goal is to remove the stem as cleanly as possible since this area is what you’ll be “stuffing.”
 Basically, you still want the underside of the mushroom to be intact.

 Most people don’t realize that the stems actually go into the recipe—they add tons of flavor to your stuffing of choice.
 Plus, we’re all about not wasting food, so it serves double duty.
 When it comes to the size of the stem pieces, you want them thin and fairly small.
 There are all different types of stuffing, so make whatever suits you.

 Stuff the Mushrooms

 Add a dab of olive oil with your index finger to the inside of the mushroom cap.
 Take a spoonful of your already-made stuffing and slide it into the cap opening with your finger (stuffings tend to range from creamy to cheesy to even meat-filled, so take your pick).
 The actual stuffing step takes the longest, but you'll be fine if you go slowly, mushroom by mushroom.
 When you’re finished, bake them until bubbly, and then dish them up.

-Try one of our favorite recipes for the dish below.
+Try one of our favorite stuffed mushroom recipes below.

 These chorizo mushrooms are a great first recipe if you're learning how to stuff mushrooms.
 Brown sugar, onions, and the sausage are browned in a pan, then garlic, jalapeño, chipotle chilies, chopped artichokes, and spinach are added.
 The addition of cream cheese and tons of fontina (in the stuffing and on top) make it feel like a quasi spinach-artichoke dip.
 Delish.